oboehmer/dnac-template-as-code/README.md

 ## Configuration

 Configuration items like DNAC endpoint, credentials, DNAC template project name and some other data like WebexTeams notification details is stored in yaml files.
-We maintain different config files for master-branch (config.yaml) and non-master branches (config-preprod.yaml).
+We maintain different config files for main-branch (config.yaml) and non-main branches (config-preprod.yaml).
 This will enable you to use different environments, like prod and preprod.

 Configuration items can reference environment variables (i.e. `password: '%ENV{DNAC_PASSWORD}'`), useful to keep password credentials or other sensitive value out of the git repo.